The Day the World Went Away (Person of Interest): Plot

 Finch is brought before Greer (John Nolan), who intends to have him forcefully work on Samaritan.
 Root and Shaw locate him and start a gunfight with Greer's henchmen.
 Shaw stays behind to fend them off while Root and Finch escape.
 After a lengthy car chase, Root and Finch evade the hitmen.
 However, Jeff Blackwell (Josh Close) shoots from a rooftop to the car, intending to kill Finch but Root stands in the way and is wounded.
 They are forced to stop at a police roadblock where Finch is arrested while Root is taken to the hospital.

-The police has Finch in custody with charges going up to treason from 1974.
+The police have Finch in custody, charged with treason committed in 1974.
 Questioned by an agent, a devastated Finch provides a soliloquy on how he intends to abandon the principles he has long followed and vows to kill Samaritan.
 As he is taken to his cell, he receives a call from a payphone: it's the Machine, with Root's voice.
 Fusco has discovered that Root didn't survive her wounds and died.
 Finch asks the Machine for help and she agrees to do it.
 The power goes off and all inmates escape.
 While Reese and Shaw inspect the area, they are informed by Fusco of Root's fate.
 They realize that Finch's number came up not just because he was a victim, but also because he's a perpetrator against Greer and Samaritan.